Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 Discretionary commissions are the main culprit behind the Close Brothers Finance mis-sold agreements.
 These discretionary commissions are payments that have been made by lenders like Close Brothers Finance to car dealers in lieu of arranging the car finance deals in their favour.
 What usually happens here is that the lender offers car dealers commissions to urge them to get the agreements via their financing, regardless of whether it is affordable for the buyer or is the best financial option for them.

 Typically, these commissions are a percentage of the loan amount, or it can be a fixed sum paid to the dealer for every finance contract they will be able to close.
 This commission rate, however, is often not discussed with the customers, as this can put malice behind how much they are being charged.
-Chances are you’re paying more than your loan brought about by the increment the interest brings.
+Chances are you’re paying more than your loan brought about by the increase the interest brings.

 How Do They Impact Your Loan?